 Turns out I was really great at it, too.

-if your musical tastes pique at the screech-like whinnies of dying horses.
+if your musical tastes involve the screeching whinnies of dying horses.

 But it just so happens that if you have breasts and are not 300 lbs (but sometimes, even then), men don’t care.
 That’s fortunate, since amateur male photographers are what’s keeping female-packed “modeling social network sites” in business.

 I met some of the most interesting people in my acquaintance while modeling.
 There was a disturbed, lonely young man in DC who wanted to watch me shave.
-There was the foot fetisher who advertised tiered ”packages”; for example, for $50 he could take your foot photos, for $75 he could take photos and touch, for $100 he could do all of the above plus kiss toes, etc. There was the pagan chain smoker who wanted to take me to a Beltane festival (he stressed that the orgy was optional).
+There was the foot fetisher who advertised tiered “packages”; for example, for $50 he could take your foot photos, for $75 he could take photos and touch, for $100 he could do all of the above plus kiss toes, etc. There was the pagan chain smoker who wanted to take me to a Beltane festival (he stressed that the orgy was optional).
 I learned of his escapades in Alaska being chased naked by a Kodiak bear.
-There was the George Takei-esque snoot who deigned to boast “he always must teach models how to pose”, and critiqued everything I did until it fell in line with his example of what I think must have been an open mouthed dying-of-stomach-worms expression, very similar to the sarcastic example above.
+There was the George Takei-esque snoot who deigned to boast “he must always teach models how to pose”, and critiqued everything I did until it fell in line with his example of what I think must have been an open-mouthed, cholera-suffering expression.
 There was the frightening cabin studio in the woods, and then the jolly but passive aggressive Santa Claus, full of bitter stories about his ex-model.
-I can safely say I met only 1 (male) photographer that I wouldn’t be shamed to admit I know in public and who is a sane, normal guy.
+I can safely say I met only 1 (male) photographer that I wouldn’t be ashamed to admit I know in public and who is a sane, normal guy.
 It was definitely an experience, but not one I care to repeat.
-Let’s say my interests in people-watching have waned, and I don’t care enough to be in the trenches anymore.
+Let’s say my interests in people-watching from the front lines have waned, and I now prefer to do so in safe, public spaces without a camera.